IBEX Family & Friends Program

 At the core of our Family and Friends trip to Israel are the parents and relatives who have children attending at The Master’s University IBEX campus.
 However, we also open the trip to those who may have no direct connection to IBEX or TMU.
-We invite you to join tour guide, Dr. Michael Grisanti, for a ten-day trip to Israel in March 2019.
-The Family & Friends Program is arranged to make it possible for you to not only visit Israel and explore the historical and biblical sites, but to also be introduced to our IBEX program.
+We invite you to join field instructor, Dr. Michael Grisanti, for a ten-day trip to Israel in March 2021.
+The Family & Friends Program is arranged for you to visit Israel, explore the historical and biblical sites, and be introduced to our IBEX program.
 Opportunities for several meals and fun times together with the students have been arranged.
 Some sites of significance on the itinerary include the Sea of Galilee and Galilee region, the Shephelah, the Dead Sea, the Jordan River, and of course, Jerusalem.

-Our trip is not a slow-moving tourist trip, but a fun and engaging study trip.
+Our trip is not a slow-moving tourist trip, but a fun and engaging study trip, with an emphasis on how the land of Israel connects with the Bible.
 Our desire is to help each participant better understand the land of the Bible through our time together.
-We will provide a unique atlas and study notes to help you follow along with the instruction.
+We will provide a pre-trip orientation packet and field notes to help you follow along with the instruction.
 We will do a fair bit of walking to several sites and ride the bus for other stops.

 Dr. Michael Grisanti is professor of Old Testament at The Master’s Seminary.
 He has been actively involved in ministries around the world, which have brought him to Albania, Brazil, Chile, Colombia, France, Germany, Honduras, Israel, Italy, Japan, Jordan, New Zealand, Portugal, Romania, Russia, South Africa, Spain, Ukraine, and the United Kingdom.
 Dr. Grisanti has contributed to the New International Dictionary of Old Testament Theology and Exegesis, the Baker Illustrated Bible Handbook, and the Eerdmans Dictionary of the Bible.
 He wrote the commentary on Deuteronomy in the revised edition of the Expositor’s Bible Commentary and was one of three authors for The World and The Word.
-Dr. Grisanti loves the land of Israel and has been there over 25 times to study the land and lead study trips.
-Six of his eight children have studied on the IBEX campus.
-His daughter (#8) will be at IBEX for the spring semester.
+He also wrote the Deuteronomy commentary in the recently published The Baker Illustrated Bible Background Commentary.
+Dr. Grisanti loves the land of Israel and has been there over 30 times to study the land and lead study trips.
+Seven of his eight children have studied on the IBEX campus.

 “The trip has transformed our lives and has given us a new, fresh perspective on our daily readings of God’s Word.
 Though we did not spend a month in Israel and only a week, the places we visited and knowledge we gained was an incredible blessing… Our trip to Israel left us with a yearning to return and as we read God’s Word to be able to visualize the words on paper in our minds!”